Student Environmental Action Coalition

 The Student Environmental Action Coalition (SEAC) was a student-run, student-led US national environmental group that originated in Chapel Hill, North Carolina.
 In the beginning it focused primarily on conserving, protecting, and restoring the natural environment, but later its member student environmental organizations took on a broader definition of the environment that includes racism, sexism, militarism, heterosexism, economic justice, and animal rights.
-In 2022, SEAC was succeeded by the Solebury Enivornmental Action Club.

 By challenging the power structure that threatens these conditions, SEAC worked to create progressive social and environmental change on both the local and global level.
 It took a hard-line stance on the issues it addressed.
 It went through several different stages of organization, and ended up as a bottom-up organization so that the headquarters took its direction from the individual chapters around the country.
 The national organization was wound up in 2014, but dozens of campus environmental groups still bear its name.

 History and past accomplishments

 In 1988, students placed an ad in Greenpeace magazine about networking with other young environmentalists.
 Later, their first action was a letter writing campaign to support a Global Warming Protection Act.
 In early 1989, they set about organizing a national student environmental conference with the aim of launching a new, united, national student environmental movement in the United States.
 Called Threshold, this historic conference on the weekend of October 27–29, 1989, was a success, attracting more than 1,700 students from 225 universities and schools from 43 states and several countries.
 The conference effectively brought the organization to life, and its participants voted to make SEAC's first national campaign saving old-growth forest and reforming the U.S. Forest Service.
 The next time SEAC members met in Champaign, Illinois, a year later, they were 7,000 strong from every U.S. state, plus others from 11 countries.

 At a summer 1991 meeting of the SEAC National Council, the group agreed on 2 major new projects: another national conference (called Common Ground, held in Boulder Colorado), and an international effort to influence outcome of the Earth Summit being held in Rio de Janeiro, Brazil in 1992.
 The Council also approved a field-organizing program.

 The work on the Rio Summit was conducted under the banner Action for Solidarity, Equality, Environment and Development (A SEED), and involved youth organizations from around the world.
 A SEED grew into SEAC’s largest project, including a speaker’s tour, educational events, and coordinated conferences in three states and 23 countries over a single weekend and connected together by email and fax.
 In March 1992, SEAC organized demonstrations at the United Nations and by June, a SEAC member had been added as an official observer on the US delegation to the Summit.
 SEAC became the North American arm of the ASEED network, which operated in 62 countries.